-For those residents that can bear some body weight, a sit-to-stand device can also be a helpful rehabilitation tool.
+Patient Rehab: The sit-to-stand device can also be a helpful rehabilitation tool.
 It can be used to promote increased weight bearing by controlling the resident's position.
 The closer the resident is to upright, the more weight their lower extremities will be bearing.

 Manufacturer's instructions for these Stand Assist Lifts list the following precaution: Professional assessment should be carried out before lifting patients who are non weight bearing.
 This also applies to patients who have limited shoulder movement or cannot hold on with one or both hands.
 These instructions also direct two staff assist with the Lift for those patients who have suffered a stroke or who can only hold with one hand, or patients who cannot hold on at all.

-Typical usage for bed to standing position:
+Typical use for bed to standing position:

 Typical usage for chair to standing position:

 Patient must be capable of bearing some weight in the standing position as seen in the diagrams above.
 Feet are planted on the foot board, knees are braced against the padded knee board, and patient is lifted with the strap under the arms and across the back.
 Patient can hold onto handlebars, the lift does all the work.
 The motion of the lift stretches the body out while lifting.
 Users that are unable to hold onto hand grips may experience sensation of "hanging" in the air and may be uncomfortable.
 At it's highest lift point patient remains slightly tilted back so that weight is maintained in the sling and back.
 This prevents falling forward.
 Once lifted, patent is easily lowered onto a toilet, bedside commode, wheelchair or chair.